Marquise Cut Diamond Guide – Everything You Need to Know

 Marquise cut diamond engagement ring by Whiteflash.
 See it here.

-• Marquise cut diamonds look larger than their per carat weight compared to other cuts like the round brilliant.
+• Looks Large: Marquise cut diamonds look larger than their per carat weight compared to other cuts, like the round brilliant.
 As our eyes run down the length of the cut, we’re tricked into seeing it as larger than it really is.

-• One of the best things about elongated shapes such as the marquise, pear and oval cuts is that it tends to make your finger appear longer and thinner.
-This complements any hand and is especially perfect if you have short or chubby fingers.
+• Elongates the Fingers: Elongated shapes such as the marquise, pear and oval cuts tend to make your finger appear longer and thinner.
+This complements any hand, and is especially perfect if you have short or chubby fingers.

-• The marquise is an affordable cut, costing less than more popular cut options like round, princess, or cushion.
-While a good quality stone will still cost thousands of dollars, it’s relatively more affordable.
+• Affordable: The marquise is a relatively affordable cut, costing less than more popular cut options like round, princess, or cushion.

 Marquise Cut Diamond Cons